darawish/electronjs-with-laravel-mix/README.md

 ## Compile your code:

-You can simply compile your code by running `yarn production` or `yarn dev` as you wish, then running `yarn start` will start your electron app.
+You can simply compile your code by running `yarn start` which will compile and start your electron app.

 Compiling your code will run laravel-mix commands and produce the required files at the `app` directory.